KobraKid/NLP2019/readme.txt

 ## Using the API

 The simplest way of obtaining the desired json and human-readable output is to run gg_api.py.
 To use a specific set of tweets, it is necessary to specify the name of the file in the command line.
-For example, 'python gg_api.py gg2015.json' uses the 2015 tweets.
+For example, `python gg_api.py 2015` uses the 2015 tweets.

 Alternatively, you might want to call the functions in the API individually, as the autograder does.
 To do so, follow the instructions below.